Gingham Gardens

 Quick & Easy Steps for Fall Garden Clean Up

-Fall really is a fantastic time to garden.
-The first reason being that the temps have cooled down.
-But, the main reason is that it gives us gardeners a jump on next spring.
-I’ll be honest and say that by this time, I’m usually ready for a gardening break.
-The flowers are tired and I’m tired.
-BUT, when I push myself and get these things done in the fall, it just simply makes for a better spring.
-So I’m challenging myself and you, as well, to get out there and get these few items checked off our lists.
-Next spring, we’ll be so happy we did.
-Join me as I lay out my Quick & Easy Steps for Fall Garden Clean Up.
+Fall really is a great time to garden.
+The first reason is that the temps have cooled down.
+But, the main reason is that it gives us gardeners a head start on next spring.
+I’ll be honest and say that as the gardening season winds down, I’m usually ready for a break.
+The flowers are tired and I’m tired, BUT, when I push myself and get these things done in the fall, it just simply makes for a better spring.
+So I’m challenging myself and you, to get out there and check these items off the never-ending garden to-do list.
+Next season, we’ll be so happy we did.
+Follow along as I lay out these Quick & Easy Steps for Fall Garden Clean Up.

 This post contains affiliate links.
 If you click on